netdata/netdata/collectors/statsd.plugin/README.md

 ## Metrics supported by Netdata

-Netdata fully supports the statsd protocol.
-All statsd client libraries can be used with Netdata too.
+Netdata fully supports the StatsD protocol.
+All StatsD client libraries can be used with Netdata too.

 -   **Gauges**

-     The application sends `name:value|g`, where `value` is any **decimal/fractional** number, statsd reports the latest value collected and the number of times it was updated (events).
+     The application sends `name:value|g`, where `value` is any **decimal/fractional** number, StatsD reports the latest value collected and the number of times it was updated (events).

      The application may increment or decrement a previous value, by setting the first character of the value to `+` or `-` (so, the only way to set a gauge to an absolute negative value, is to first set it to zero).